Serving Victims of Weight Loss Surgical Errors in Stamford, Danbury, Bridgeport, Shelton and all of Connecticut

 The unfortunate reality is that far too many patients hoping to drastically improve their lives suddenly find themselves facing the wrong kind of life-altering effects.
 Even worse is that medical malpractice causes a number of these negative results.

-The Connecticut medical malpractice lawyers at Berkowitz and Hanna LLC represent individuals who suffer serious injuries and health complications following many varieties of weight loss surgeries.
-If you or someone you love suffered a serious complication following a weight loss surgery performed at a Connecticut hospital, contact Berkowitz and Hanna LLC for help today.
+Our Connecticut medical malpractice lawyers represent individuals who suffer serious injuries and health complications following many varieties of weight loss surgeries.
+If you or someone you love suffered a serious complication following a weight loss surgery performed at a Connecticut hospital, contact us for help today.

 Gastric bypass surgery remains the most common type of weight loss surgery in the United States.
 However, there are many types of lesser-known weight loss surgeries that patients often undergo, including sleeve gastrectomy, adjustable gastric band placement, gastric balloon insertion, jejunoileal bypass, and more.

 Injuries Associated with Bariatric and Other Weight-Loss Surgical Procedures

 Injuries and complications related to weight loss surgeries occurring before, during, or following the procedures include the following: